 Then I sprayed again before placing it back in the water.

 I recommend never letting your stencils get to this state, this was a careless act on my part while teaching workshops.

 I should have taken the time to clean between each use instead of being concerned with moving forward quickly.

 Soaking for Hours

-Here are two restored stencils, the garden stencil that was deeply covered in paint is now back to a white base and ready to use again.
-The other stencil I haven’t used as much so cleaning was a breeze.
+Here are two restored stencils, the garden one was deeply covered in paint and is now back to a white base and ready to use again.